aptoma/drpublish-plugin-api/README.markdown

 So what do I do?
 ================
-Luckily, thanks to the files in the plugin-api repository, you don't really have to do much to write an authenticated plugin.
+Luckily, thanks to the files in this repository, you don't really have to do much to write an authenticated plugin.
 First, your backend should include php/auth.php and do something like this:

     require 'php/auth.php';